 However, each step in the process of creating your store has to be carefully considered in order to succeed.
 Just like choosing a product category that is too broad or too narrow, a poorly designed store will turn your prospective customers off at first glance.

-In fact, research shows that 70% of people don’t trust poorly designed websites.
+In fact, research shows that 42% of people won’t shop from poorly designed websites.

 But generally, it’s fairly easy to find great Shopify templates.
 After all, there are several Shopify themes you can choose from, including a few free Shopify themes.

 Today we’re going to go through some of the best free Shopify themes around, and underline why we believe they’re so great.

 Best Free Shopify Themes for 2021